Understanding MRR movements

 Real-time MRR movements

-ChartMogul generates an MRR movement when it receives data, and select integrations may have an import delay of 12 hours or more.
+ChartMogul generates an MRR movement when it receives data.
+Select integrations may have an import delay.
 For example, App Store Connect and Google Play import subscription-related data once every 24 hours.
-These delays impact the real-time and daily notifications you receive for email, Slack and webhooks.
+Delays longer than one day impact the real-time and daily notifications you receive for email, Slack and webhooks.
 While you may not be notified of these MRR movements, they are still visible in Chart Data, customer records and your billing system.

 Resources and further reading: